News

 What Is 4K Resolution?

-4K resolution generally refers to 3840 × 2160 pixels, also called Ultra HD (UHD).
+4K resolution typically refers to 3840×2160 pixels, also known as Ultra High Definition (UHD).

 Total pixels: approximately 8.3 million